Have you unlocked your child’s potential to become a superstar of his or her age group?

 The superstar technique is all about replacing the “no” with an alternative so that it won’t shatter the baby’s or toddler’s confidence.

 Parents should also be aware of the simple ways that babies develop their motor, speech, intellectual and even playing skills.
 Some parents have adopted superstar stairs at home to improve their child’s mobility, for example.
 Some babies have become skilful in tacking athletic rings.
 Some have adopted strength work.
 Others have enjoyed painting.
 Others still have tried to work on their communication skills.

 If your child is messy, for example, you should be happy as it means he is exploring the five senses of tasting, touching, smelling, and so on.
 “It is part of the growing-up process.
 It helps them to discover and explore the world and will bring out their smartness as well,” Himatsingka said.

 Though parenting may seem to be easy, it can be difficult to achieve all your children’s needs through the application of a single framework.
 However, some parents in Egypt actually adopt this framework without even knowing it and aim to unlock their children’s abilities and skills.

 As the mother of twin girls, Bassant Attiya says that each child has her own talents and needs.
 Even if a child is born with special needs, he is a genius in his own right, she says.

 “Do not lose hope in your child because of late development or even the lack of development.
-Each child is a miracle on its own,” Attiya, head of the Media Department at the College of Language and Communication in Cairo, said.
+Each child is a miracle on its own,” Attiya, head of the Media Department at the College of Language and Communication in Alexandria, said.

 Attiya had a different dilemma when dealing with twins because people are always comparing them.
 But she realised after a while that she should deal with them separately, trying to release herself from any comparison that might cause worry and confusion.